Skip to footer content

 6.2 Using NuGet Package Manager Console

 In the console, you need to run a specific command to install the JSReport package.
 If you want to install the jsreport.Local package, you would use the command Install-Package jsreport.Local.
-For the jsreport.Binary packages, the command would be Install-Package jsreport.Binary.
+For the jsreport.Binary package, the command would be Install-Package jsreport.Binary.
 Executing these commands in the Package Manager Console will download and add the respective JSReport package to your project.

 7. Comparison of HTML to PDF Feature in IronPDF and JSReport